 - Carrel privileges may be revoked if carrels are unused for long periods of time.
-Library staff will periodically ask carrel holders to indicate use of their carrels during a given period using the attached form, Indication of Carrel Use.
+Library staff may periodically ask carrel holders to indicate use of their carrels using a supplied form.

 - Library staff reserve the right to inspect carrels at any time to ensure compliance with this agreement.
 Violation of any of these rules may result in termination of carrel privileges.

 - Duke University Libraries reserve the right to make changes to this agreement at any point during a carrel holder’s term.
 Library staff will inform carrel holders of policy changes before changes take effect.